jvanlier/jvanlier.github.io/_posts/2017-07-29-practical_statistics_for_coders_part_one.md

 Suppose that you have a coin and you want to figure out if it's biased towards coming up as heads when tossed.
 But you think it's not biased, because most coins are fair.

 You decide to toss it 20 times and count the amount of times you see heads.
-You're willing to let go of your initial hypothesis that it's *not* biased if the amount of heads you observed is very unlikely to have occured by chance.
+You're willing to let go of your initial hypothesis that it's *not* biased if the amount of heads you observed is very unlikely to have occurred by chance.

 This is a hypothesis test.
 In a hypothesis test, you assume everything is fine - the coin is not biased (this is $H_0$) and you're looking for evidence to the contrary.